Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 !!!!
 Insert Code here !!!!

-Detailed information about DICOM metadata  and how is can be used for certain tasks e.g. memory pre-allocation is [here].(http://au.mathworks.com/company/newsletters/articles/accessing-data-in-dicom-files.html) .
+Detailed information about DICOM metadata  and how it can be used for certain tasks e.g. memory pre-allocation is [here].(http://au.mathworks.com/company/newsletters/articles/accessing-data-in-dicom-files.html) .

 Alternatively, 'dicomdisp' can be used to examine file structure and contents of a DICOM file.